xll0328/xll0328.github.io/_pages/about.md

 # 🔥 News
+- *10.2025*: 🎉 Our paper "Mimicking the Physicist's Eye : A VLM-centric Approach for Physics Formula Discovery" has been accepted at **NeurIPS 2025 Workshop on Efficient Reasoning** with **spotlight** (CCF A)!
 - *10.2025*: 🎉 Our paper "Orientation-Aware Detection System for Real-Time Monitoring of Cracks in Steel Structures" has been accepted at **Expert Systems With Applications** (JCR Q1, IF: 7.5)!
 - *09.2025*：🎉 Our paper "Boosting Expertise and Efficiencyin LLM:A Knowledge-Enhanced Framework for Construction Support" has been accepted at **Alexandria Engineering Journal** (JCR Q1, IF: 6.8)!
 - *08.2025*: 🎉 Our 3 papers have been accepted at **ACM MM 2025 BNI Track** (CCF A, oral, BNI Papers are considered outstanding ACM MM full papers, and accepted BNI papers will apear in the main proceedings)! ("Learning New Concepts, Remembering the Old: Continual Learning for Multimodal Concept Bottleneck Models"; "Physics-Informed Representation Alignment for Sparse Radio-Map Reconstruction"; "Can Audio Language Models Listen Between the Lines?
 A Study on Metaphorical Reasoning via Unspoken")